-has a telephone helpline, live chat, and email support service.
-We have a monthly online support group for people affected by molar pregnancy but who do not need treatment.
-See www.miscarriageassociation.org.uk/how-wehelp/support-groups/.
+has a telephone helpline, live chat, and support volunteers, some with personal experience of molar pregnancy.

+We have a monthly online support group for people affected by molar pregnancy but who don't need treatment: see www.miscarriageassociation.org.uk/howwe-help/support-groups/.